Person sitting with hands clasped, wearing a light blue long sleeve shirt and beige pants, on a tan surface with a plain background.

 The senses as stimulus – Tactile feedback, proprioception, vestibular and kinaesthetic sensing, children learn through their bodies.

-• Sessions are tailored to your situation and designed to fit around work, school and home life.
+• Sessions are in person in London or online.
+Sessions can be tailored to your situation and designed to fit around work, school and home life.

 • Suggested weekly meetings